InCrease-DevOps/accesible-moodle/README.md

 ## Installation

+### Simple Install

+There is a package available for download, outside of this repo.
+URL will be here soon.

+### Manual Install on Windows

+So far, only windows 64 bit is supported.
+If you need a 32bit version, just let me know opening an issue on github.com

 In the first stage, untill the full installer is ready, you will need a couple of things installed on your computer:

 - [Vagrant ](http://www.vagrantup.com/)